-"Something to calm you," he answered, turning around and putting away the thing in his hand.
+"Something to calm you," he answered, turning around and putting the thing away.

 I passed a more or less agreeable night, at least compared to what it could have been.
-It was just sex and sleep, except that I couldn't sleep.
+It was just sex and sleep, except that I couldn't sleep at first.
 I tried to be very still so the Gul could sleep, because I didn't think it was in my best interest to annoy him.
-But he must have noticed because he administered another one of those hissing things to my neck, and I fell asleep in less than a minute.
+But he must have noticed, because he administered another one of those hissing things to my neck, and I fell asleep in less than a minute.